ringcentral/ringcentral-videosdk-android-samples/samples/QuickStart/README.md

 ### The video client SDK integration

-The client SDK must be integrated into the sample project before it can be opened and built.
+This is the code for integrating the client SDK into the sample project.

-1. Add it in your root **build.gradle** at the end of repositories.
+1. Add it in your root **setting.gradle** at the end of repositories.

     ```gradle
     allprojects {